Daniel Lothrop: Publishing

-He instituted a new and distinct literature for children, publishing it under much discouragement until it became a great success and brought him the title of the "children's friend."
-He was eminently successful in elevating the standard of literature for the Sunday-school, for young people and for the home, always carrying out his first expressed purpose "never to publish a work simply sensational, no matter what chances of money it has in it, and to publish books that will make true, steadfast growth in right living—not alone right thinking, but right living."
+He published children's books and Sunday-school literature, and was later referred to as the "children's friend".
+He stated that his publishing aim was to avoid works he considered purely sensational and to publish books intended to encourage moral conduct.

 Children's publications

 Increased business compelled him to seek more spacious quarters, and in 1875 he moved to the large block on the corner of Franklin and Hawley streets.
 Again, to acquire more space, he moved in 1887 to 364 and 366 Washington Street, opposite Bromfield Street, using large warehouses on Purchase Street for the manufacture and storing of his books.
 His sales rooms and warehouses were among the most extensive in the trade.
 In 1875 he originated Wide Awake, a magazine for young people and the family.
 The Pansy, Our Little Men and Women, Babyland, the Chautauqua Young Folks' Journal and the quarterly Best Things, were other periodicals issued by his firm, and all were eminently successful.